-To reply to an existing message, click Reply to this message icon.
+To reply to an existing message, click Reply.

-Write your reply in the inline reply bar and click Send.
+Write your reply in the inline reply bar and click the Send icon.

-Your message will be posted as a reply and you as well as others may keep replying to the same thread.
+Your message will be posted as a reply and you as well as others may keep replying to the same branch of messages.

 If you would like to post a separate new message in this space (and start a new branch), use the reply bar at the bottom of the screen.

-Enter your text, attach files if needed and click Send.
+Enter your text, attach files if needed and click the Send icon.

-The message is posted as a stand alone message in the space (in SingSpace it is also creating a new branch in this space).
+The message is posted as a stand alone message in the space.

-With a signing request you can invite people to sign documents or even a contract.
+With a signing request you can invite people to sign documents, for example a contract.